rdowdle10/projectPontiac/README.md

 This project is a work in progress for a fully functioning car computer utilizing a Raspberry Pi and the Official Raspberry Pi touchscreen.

-**Planned features include OBD2 Communication utilizing pyOBD, A2DP Bluetooth playback utilizing bluetooth, music controls, the ability to set a background, and FM Radio playback (TODO: must purchase a FM Radio for the Pi)**
+**Planned features include OBD2 Communication utilizing pyOBD, A2DP Bluetooth playback utilizing bluetooth, music controls, the ability to set a background, and FM Radio playback**

 ###### Features currently working:
 - Bluetooth audio via an alsa a2dp sink